-How long have you worked for the company?
+Say how long you have worked for the company?
 Give the title of your job and talk about your work in a typical day.
 Has your work role changed over the time you have been with the company?
 What were your responsibilities when you started with the company and what are they now?
-Are you responsible for helping to train new members of staff e.g. remind new members of staff about health and safety issues?
+Are you responsible for helping to train new members of staff in, for example, health and safety issues?

 How many people are in your team?
-What are the jobs of the other team members.
+What are the jobs of the other team members?
 Give details of the types of contracts/jobs you have helped to carry out.
 (Do not give confidential client information).
-Have you had any interesting or unusual experiences while working for the company e.g/ opportunity to travel?
+Have you had any interesting or unusual experiences while working for the company, for example the opportunity to travel?